 •Kitchen: The outdoor kitchen, near your cabin, has a small propane camping stove, and plenty of pots, pans, and utensils for your use.
 We do not have refrigeration but do have cooler space for storing food.

 •Bathrooms: We use composting toilets (buckets with seats); there is an indoor toilet in the bathhouse, and you will also have your own composting toilet available at your cabin.
 Hot shower in the sauna/bathhouse.

 •(Lack of) Phone / Internet: Some Verizon and US Cellular service is available, but AT&T and T-Mobile do not service our area.
 We do not have wifi.

 The Great Outdoors:

-•Domestic animals: Between the three dogs who run around at night chasing forest creatures, the early rising chickens and communicative goats, it is likely that there will be some animal noises occurring at unpredictable moments during the night and day.
+•Domestic animals: Between the three dogs who run around at night chasing forest creatures and the early rising chickens, it is likely that there will be some animal noises occurring at unpredictable moments during the night and day.

 •Wild animals: There are various of these that live in the forest, including skunks, chipmunks, foxes, black bears, and many birds and insects.
 Since we have dogs and people around, the wild animals tend to keep their distance from the areas that we use.
 If you are lucky, you might spot a black bear on a hike; they are basically like big raccoon and prefer to run away from humans.